Why Do Wisdom Teeth Need to Be Removed? Everything You Need to Know

 If problematic wisdom teeth are left untreated, it can lead to:

-• Extensive Damage to Neighbouring Teeth: Impacted wisdom teeth can cause severe damage, including decay or resorption, to adjacent teeth, which may result in the loss of otherwise healthy teeth.
+• Damage to Neighbouring Teeth: Impacted wisdom teeth can cause significant damage, including decay or resorption, to adjacent teeth, which may result in the loss of otherwise healthy teeth.

 • Recurrent Infection: Infections caused by impacted wisdom teeth can worsen or reoccur, disrupting daily life.
 If untreated, these infections can spread to other parts of the face or neck, potentially becoming life-threatening.

-• More Difficult Extraction in Older Age: Wisdom teeth become more difficult to remove with age, as bones harden and roots grow longer, sometimes near vital structures like nerves.
+• Difficult Extraction in Older Age: Wisdom teeth become difficult to remove with age, as bones harden and roots grow long, sometimes near vital structures like nerves.
 Delaying removal increases risks and prolongs recovery time.

 When Should You Get Your Wisdom Teeth Removed?

-• Early Age (18-25): The ideal time to remove wisdom teeth is before the roots fully develop.
-This reduces the risk of complications and leads to faster recovery.
+• Young Age (18-25): The suitable time to remove wisdom teeth is before the roots develop.
+This reduces the risk of complications and leads to short recovery span.

 • Before Orthodontic Treatment: Impacted wisdom teeth should be removed before starting braces or Invisalign, as they can interfere with tooth alignment.